Employee APNs still lacking recognition

 – the setting up of title competitions.

-« The lack of communication » yelling at authorities about the arrival of IPAs on the ground led to a ” lack of knowledge of professionals and institutions, to which is added an inertia which complicates the taking up of positions, even greatly delays them“, evidenced by the many months of waiting before occupying a position for some of the IPAs.
+« The lack of communication » yelling at authorities regarding the arrival of IPAs on the ground led to a ” lack of knowledge of professionals and institutions, to which is added an inertia which complicates the taking up of positions, even greatly delays them“, evidenced by the many months of waiting before occupying a position for some of the IPAs.

-In addition, regulatory obstacles appear once again in this survey: thus the “ organizational protocol » and its ignorance greatly limits the activity of IPAs.
+In addition, regulatory obstacles appear once once more in this survey: thus the “ organizational protocol » and its ignorance greatly limits the activity of IPAs.
 Its removal is an absolute necessity.
 In addition, at the public hospital, in the context of a medical shortage, the “many temporary workers or replacements have not signed a protocol, preventing the IPA from exercising.
 Moreover, the choice not to establish a clear hierarchical model leads to a lack of readability and clarity on the place of APNs in institutions. ” Many inequalities are created concerning the missions invested.
 “In the field, the” lack of communication glaring from the authorities (…) leads to a great ignorance of professionals and institutions… ».

 Début avril 2023, une enquête sociologique (1) menée par l'IRDES, étudiait les pratiques des infirmières en pratique avancée (IPA) en soins primaires.
 En dépit de l’intérêt exprimé pour leur nouvel exercice, toutes décrivaient des difficultés majeures pour construire une activité clinique et investissaient en complément des activités de coordination d’équipe pluriprofessionnelle, ou continuaient en parallèle à exercer en tant qu’infirmière généraliste.